ahammadnafiz/Personal-Knowledge-Assistant/README.md

 If you encounter authentication errors:

-1. Double-check your Groq API key in the `.env` file.
+1. Double-check your Google API key in the `.env` file.
 2. Ensure your HuggingFace token has the necessary permissions.

 ---